ericdjiang/SLogo-Turtle-Parser/doc/DESIGN_PLAN.md

     * The user will hit a clear button.
 This will send a message to the ConsoleVisalizer.
 The ConsoleModle will use the Parser to send a message to the Executioner which will call consolemodle.clearHistory().
 Then the Executioner will use the TurtleModel to set the turtle's X,Y, and angle positions to the default state.
 These updates to the TurleModel will be reflected in the TurtleVisualizer.

 * The user inputs a series of commands taking up multiple lines.
 However, the each line of code is separated by a blank line.
     * The Parser should be able to accommodate for blank lines, simply disregarding them in the parsing process rather than throwing a syntax error.
 The commands are then compiled and ran as if there were no blank lines.
-The flow of data in this case follows the same as other commands from the console visualizer to the console model which invokes methods on the turtle.
+The flow of data in this case follows the same as other commands from the consoleView visualizer to the consoleView model which invokes methods on the turtle.

 * The user wishes to issue a chain of commands involving order of processing such as 'fd fd fd fd 5'.
     *  In this case, the model and parser should be equipped to handle a general theory of regex given in a file in the data folder wherein processing is handled right to left.
 The command here is sent to the Parser which will break up the input into portions to recursively parse.
 In this case, this command is the same as 'fd 20'.
 The command will be parsed as 4 instances of fd 5 that execute 'fd' by 'fd'.
 This comamnd will then follow the normal chain of data flow mentioned in previous use cases.